 Under the Gambling Act 2005 we can issue a permit or licence for small society lotteries only.

-Societies that run small society lotteries (eg sweep stakes, draws or raffles) must be registered by the local authority for the area where their principal office is located.
+Societies that run small lotteries (eg sweep stakes, draws or raffles) must be registered.
+This can be done by the local council for the area where their principal office is located.

 Small society lotteries are exempt from being required to be licensed by the Gambling Commission.

 Who can apply

 To apply for a small society lotteries licence the society must be established and for:

 - charitable purposes

-- the purpose of enabling participation in, or of supporting sport, athletics or a cultural activity
+- the purpose of bringing people together, or of supporting sport, athletics or a cultural activity

 - any other non- commercial purpose, other than that of private gain

 How to apply

-Before submitting your application please read our small society lotteries licence guidelines.
+Before you apply please read our small society lotteries licence guidelines.